qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

      A preview of your image is displayed on the right.

-* :guilabel:`QML Widget`: embeds a Qt QML_ document, displaying graphical elements in the attribute form.
+* |widgetQml| :guilabel:`QML Widget`: embeds a Qt QML_ document, displaying graphical elements in the attribute form.
   Beside the custom :guilabel:`Title` of the added widget and whether it should be shown or not, you can select from predefined :guilabel:`QML code` elements: